KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 Answer:~

-Event Delegation means I attach a single event listener to a parent element instead of adding separate listeners to each child.
-When a child element is clicked, the event bubbles up to the parent, and I use event.target to check which child was clicked.
+Event delegation means that instead of having separate listeners for each child element, I place a single listener on the parent element.When a child is clicked, the event bubbles up to the parent.
+Then I use event.target to know which child was clicked.

 This is useful because it makes the code cleaner, reduces memory usage, and works even if new child elements are added dynamically.